A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Theoretical Results

-While SDP relaxations of nonconvex optimization problems can provide strong provable guarantees, their practicality can be limited by the time and space required to solve them, particularly when using off-the-shelf interior-point solvers, which in our case require $\mathcal{O}(d^3)$ \cite{bentalnem} storage and floating point operations (flops) per iteration.
-In contrast, the SDP relaxation admits improved practical tools to transfer theoretical guarantees to the nonconvex setting.
-The proposed global certificate significantly reduces the number of variables from $\mathcal{O}(d^2)$ in \cref{eq:dual_problem} (upon eliminating the variables $\bmZ_i$) to merely $k$ variables in \cref{eq:dual_certificate}.
-Using \cite[Section 6.6.3]{benTal_aharon_nemirovski2001} it can be shown that computing the certificate only, with a given $\Ub$, results in a substantial reduction in flops by a factor of $\mathcal{O}(d^3/k)$ over solving \cref{eq:dual_problem}.
-Subsequently, a first-order MM solver \cite{breloyMMStiefel2021}, whose cost is $\mathcal{O}(dk^2 + k^3)$ {per iteration}, combined with our global optimality certificate, is an obvious preference to solving the full SDP in \cref{eq:primal_problem} for large problems.
+While SDP relaxations of nonconvex optimization problems can provide strong provable guarantees, their practicality can be limited by the time and space required to solve them, particularly when using off-the-shelf interior-point solvers, which in our case require $\mathcal{O}(d^3)$ \cite{benTal_aharon_nemirovski2001} storage and floating point operations (flops) per iteration of \cref{eq:dual_problem}.
+The proposed global certificate in \cref{eq:dual_certificate} significantly reduces the number of variables from $\mathcal{O}(d^2)$ in \cref{eq:dual_problem} (upon eliminating the variables $\bmZ_i$) to merely $k$ variables in \cref{eq:dual_certificate}.
+Using \cite[Section 6.6.3]{benTal_aharon_nemirovski2001} it can be shown that computing the certificate only, based on a given $\Ub$, results in a substantial reduction in flops by a factor of $\mathcal{O}(d^3/k)$ over solving \cref{eq:dual_problem}.
+Subsequently, an MM solver with complexity on par with standard first-order based methods \cite{breloyMMStiefel2021}, whose cost is $\mathcal{O}(dk^2 + k^3)$ {per iteration}, combined with our global optimality certificate, is preferable to solving the full relaxation \cref{eq:primal_problem} for large problems.
 See \cref{appendix:complexity} for more details.